globalsmile/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 **4. If 9, say Hi!**

-     Write a Bash script that displays Holberton School 10 times, but for the 9th iteration, displays Holberton School and then Hi on a new line.
+     Write a Bash script that displays Best School 10 times, but for the 9th iteration, displays Best School and then Hi on a new line.

 Requirements: